 The column mounted jib crane, also known as the fixed column jib crane, is a light and small lifting device fixed on the ground.
 It is specially designed for short distance and high frequency lifting scenarios.
-Its core features are compact structure and flexible operation.
-It uses a vertical pillar as the support point and a horizontal boom for material handling.
 It is particularly suitable for factories, workshops, warehouses, and other places with limited space and high operational frequency.The boom can rotate around the pillar, flexibly covering a certain working area and achieving efficient material lifting and transportation.

 The structure of the column mounted jib crane is exquisite and scientific.
 All components work together to ensure the stable operation of the equipment.